whogashaga/GoGo-Basketball/README.md

 *  Google Map

    * At the Home Page, users are provided with the lastest users amount on the courts, allows user to choose which basketball courts to go

-   * User can view the real-time user amount on the courts in Google Map
+   * User can view the real-time number of active users on the courts in Google Map

 * Waiting Room

   * After users get to the courts, they can join the waiting rooms, which are waiting for 6 players and 1 referee

 * Start a Game

   * If there are 7 players in the same room, they can start a game

   * Referee could record players data via user-friendly interface and update these data

-* Ranking
+* Records Ranking

-  * GoGoBasketball provides a precise ranking system for those who are highly competitive
+  * GoGoBasketball provides a precise ranking system of Player Data and Referee data

+  * Player Data includes total games number, winning percentage, average points, averages rebound and average fouls

+ * Referee Data includes total justices number, average referee rating

 * Profile